-• Standard Measurement Period.
-The Standard Measurement Period starts on October 31st for calendar plans] and ends November 1st for calendar plans of the following year.
-This Measurement Period may be adjusted annually based on the payroll dates, in accordance with applicable regulations.
-Saratoga Hospital is permitted to treat as a measurement period a period that ends on the last day of the payroll period preceding the payroll period that includes November 1 (the date that would otherwise be the last day of the measurement period), provided that the Measurement Period begins on the first day of the payroll period that includes October 31 (the date that would otherwise be the first day of the payroll period that follows the payroll period that includes October 31, provided that the measurement period ends on the last day of

-- the payroll period that includes November 1of the prior calendar year.
-Saratoga Hospital may make this determination annually in order to ensure that its Administrative Period does not exceed 90 days. - Standard Administrative Period.
-The Standard Administrative Period will start in November each year, on the day after the last day of the Standard Measurement Period as adjusted for payroll periods (as described above).
+- Standard Measurement Period.
+The Standard Measurement Period starts on October 31st for calendar plans] and ends November 1stfor calendar plans of the following year.
+This Measurement Period may be adjusted annually based on the payroll dates, inaccordance with applicable regulations.
+Saratoga Hospital is permitted to treat as a measurement period a period that ends on the last day of the payroll period preceding the payroll period that includes November 1 (the date that would otherwise be the last day of the measurement period), provided that the Measurement Period begins on the first day of the payroll period that includes October 31 (the date that would otherwise be the first day of the measurement period).
+Saratoga Hospital may also treat as a measurement period a period that begins on the first day of the payroll period that follows the payroll period that includes October 31, provided that the measurement period ends on the last day of the payroll period that includes November 1 of the prior calendar year.
+Saratoga Hospitalmay make this determination annually in order to ensure that its Administrative Period does not exceed 90 days. - Standard AdministrativePeriod.
+The Standard Administrative Period will start in November each year, on the day after the last day of the Standard Measurement Periodas adjusted for payroll periods (as described above).
 The Standard Administrative Period shall not exceed 90 days, and shall end each year on December 31st. - Standard Stability Period.
 The Standard Stability Period is the calendar year, which is also the health insurance plan year.